Useful Covid Links

 - By post with a stamped addressed envelope to send it back to you

-We don’t accept requests for repeat prescriptions over the phone.
+We DO NOT accept requests for repeat prescriptions over the phone.

-Make sure your repeat prescription request reaches us 7 days before the due date.
-Allow 2 working days between requesting and collecting your prescription.
+Make sure your repeat prescription request reaches us no more than 14 days before the due date.
+Allow 3 working days between requesting and collecting your prescription.
 If you’re ordering your medication early, tell us the reason with your prescription request to avoid delays.

 Some local chemists offer a collection or delivery repeat prescription service.
 Contact your pharmacy to find out more.

 Patients on repeat medications need to see a nurse or doctor for an annual medication review.
 The surgery will contact your directly regarding your medication review.
 Please continue to order your medication as normal even if your review is overdue.

 When you’ve had a test, you’ll be told how long it’ll take to get the result.
 Call our surgery after this time if you haven’t heard anything.

 Our receptionists can only relay messages from your doctor, they can’t comment on your results.
 It’s your responsibility to check your test results and make follow-up appointments whenever necessary.